Hercules and Love Affair: 2011–2020: Blue Songs, The Feast of the Broken Heart and Omnion

-2011 saw the release of Hercules and Love Affair's second album, Blue Songs, brought out by independent British label Moshi Moshi.
+Hercules and Love Affair's second album, Blue Songs, was released in 2011.
+It was brought out by independent British label Moshi Moshi.
 Butler remained in control, joined by Mark Pistel, and Kim Ann Foxman returned, however it also featured two new main vocalists, Shaun Wright and Aerea Negrot.
 One of the songs, "Step Up", contained guest vocals from Kele Okereke, the lead singer of indie rock band Bloc Party.
 The album's title was chosen by Butler to reflect his own "blue period" during adolescence, before he discovered the existence of like-minded people through music.

 Shortly after the album's release, Butler attracted the attention of the music press when he informed Out magazine that Madonna should "make an age-appropriate record that still appeals to young people" while being scathing of Lady Gaga, asserting that she was producing "children's music...
 It's middle-aged gay men dancing around to music for 11-year-old girls."
 As a result of the stress and pressure of the band's success, Butler began making increased use of drugs, and in an attempt to get clean he moved from New York City to Vienna in Austria.
 As he told a journalist from The Guardian: "It was a need, because I was going way too fast and I was going to self-destruct.
 It had to get really bad before it got OK."

 In August 2012, Hercules and Love Affair played at the Meltdown Festival at London's Southbank Centre, which was curated by Anohni.
 For their performance of "Blind", she joined them onstage to provide the vocals; the first time that she had performed the song live with the band.
 At that performance, they were also joined onstage by singer John Grant, who publicly stated for the first time that he was HIV positive; Butler later stated that "I thought it was one of the bravest things I've ever seen a person do".